sshalem/Spring-Boot/02-JPA/README.md

 <img src="https://img.shields.io/badge/- 5.
 One2One_Bi_Eager %20-blue" height=40px>

-In the OneToOne examples I define my entities as follows:
+In the OneToOne BI Direc examples I define my entities as follows:

 - [`UserEntity`](#-) - Is parent Entity
 - [`AddressEntity`](#-) - Is Child Entity